 After a thoughtful review of applicants, the FPC Community Grants Committee is pleased to announce the following 2017 grant recipients who serve the Greater Richmond area.
 Some organizations you may already volunteer with, contribute to, or serve on their boards.
 Others may be new, but of interest to you.
 Click on the organization link to learn more or directly click on VOLUNTEER to see how you can assist!
 We hope to form meaningful partnerships with some of these groups, offering not only financial support, but also “hands-on” involvement.

-If you have questions, please contact Vaughan Aaronson, team chair.
+If you have questions, please contact Missy Ryan, team chair.
 And let her know of your involvement with any of these groups!

 ACTS - Closing the Door on Homelessness VOLUNTEER